 We support ideas of deep ecology, intersectional environmentalism, ecofeminisms, and other timely movements that contribute to the creation of environmental sustainability and environmental justice.

 This means that we share the eco-anxiety and climate grief surrounding current biodiversity loss, habitat destruction, rising sea levels and other environmental damage and ecological disasters caused by the overexploitation of natural resources.

 Yet, we believe in the capacity of the arts and culture sector to build a new narrative towards a more sustainable post-capitalocene world.

-Through a programme of open-ended art residencies, talks, workshops, and culinary food-based research, villa villa seeks to:
+Through a programme of open-ended art residencies, exhibitions, talks, workshops, and culinary food-based research, villa villa seeks to:

 — Contribute to the development of new environmentally and socially sensitive art practices that are ethical and climate-conscious,